How to fix connection problems with Google Chrome

 - Disable your VPN (if you're using one).

-2. Click on the three dots in the top-right corner of Chrome.
+- Click on the three-dot menu button in the top right corner of Chrome.

-4. Click on Clear browsing data in the top left corner.
+- Click on Delete browsing data in the top left corner.

 Check browser extensions in Google Chrome